The Covenant, the Sword, and the Arm of the Lord: Purpose

 The CSA believed that doomsday was imminent, and a 224-acre compound in Elijah, Missouri that it acquired from Campus Crusade became a community for its members.
 There it trained its members in paramilitary operations.

-The group believed in white supremacy and was also anti-Semitic.
-Like other prominent anti-Semitic groups that believed in antisemitic tropes, it called the United States government ZOG, short for Zionist Occupied Government.
+Like other prominent antisemitic groups, it called the United States government ZOG, short for Zionist Occupied Government.
 In 1982, the military leader of the group, who ran its "End Time Overcomer Survival" training camps and used the name Randall Rader during his stay at the CSA's compound, left the group along with 30 of his followers in a rift with Ellison, following the latter's attempt to take a second wife, and he joined the newly forming group The Order in Idaho.
 The CSA initially professed that the United States government would dissolve due to its corruption, whereas The Order advocated revolution.
 However, in July 1983, The CSA published a manifesto called A.T.T.A.C.K.
 (Aryan Tactical Treaty for the Advancement of Christ's Kingdom), which declared war on the government.